DELOITTE CONSULTING (S&A)

 DELOITTE CONSULTING ORGANIZATION

 When you think of Deloitte, you usually think of bean counters doing an audit or suited up professionals from the transaction advisory practice.
 But Deloitte is a LOT more.
-It’s a major corporation with almost 200,000 employees across the globe.
+It’s a major corporation with over 300,000 employees across the globe.
 The firm is definitely a force to be reckoned with, and an excellent place to start, develop or end your consulting career.

 One of Deloitte’s greatest successes is that it provides the whole suite of services – from audit to risk to strategy and more, and Deloitte interviews can cover that breadth.
 This breadth also lends to their weakness, however.
 Sure, the firm will win one engagement a year from the big dogs – the McKinseys and the Bains – but from the management consulting lens, Deloitte is not a pure strategist, so doesn’t stand out as one of the top players, and probably never will.

-If you’re pursuing consulting at Deloitte, rest assured that its Strategy & Operations practice (lovingly known as S&O) is a great option for your management consulting career.
-If you’re currently at Deloitte trying to get into consulting – perhaps you’re an analyst in the risk practice or a manager in the audit practice – your first step should be to transition into Deloitte S&O from your current sector.
-In either case, a background in Deloitte S&O will set you up for a great career at Deloitte, a launching pad for MBB, or an exit into industry.
-The broader Deloitte Consulting practice has lots of amazing options too, but S&O is where the best of the best land.
+If you’re pursuing consulting at Deloitte, rest assured that its Strategy & Analytics practice (lovingly known as S&A) is a great option for your management consulting career.
+If you’re currently at Deloitte trying to get into consulting – perhaps you’re an analyst in the risk practice or a manager in the audit practice – your first step should be to transition into Deloitte S&A from your current sector.
+In either case, a background in Deloitte S&A will set you up for a great career at Deloitte, a launching pad for MBB, or an exit into industry.
+The broader Deloitte Consulting practice has lots of amazing options too, but S&A is where the best of the best land.

 DELOITTE CONSULTING PRACTICE AREAS

-Within Big Daddy Deloitte, there are 4 tribes – Tax, Audit, Financial Advisory, and Deloitte Consulting.
+Within Big Daddy Deloitte, there are 4 tribes – Tax, Consulting, Audit & Assurance, and Risk & Financial Advisory.
 Each of these firms is a separate legal entity and are managed and owned by a partner group – some of the best-paid partners in the world, might we add.

 You’ll notice that practices at Deloitte Consulting, in contrast to MBB, are organized less by industry and more by function.
 Why is this?
 It has to do with who Deloitte Consulting is selling to.
 While MBB firms are focused on CEOs and reorganizing entire businesses, Deloitte Consulting focuses on a level below that – a particular function, like accounting/finance, HR, or operations.
 That means Deloitte Consulting is usually talking to someone at the VP level, a level below the C-suite.
 If the firm is working with C-level clients, the clients are often heading up operating units, portfolio companies or organizations beyond the Fortune 500.

-It’s important here to note that Deloitte’s tax and auditing practice dominates in the Fortune 500 segment – just so you can begin to navigate who’s who in the Deloitte zoo.
-It’s also important to know that, while Deloitte’s other practices are technically a part of the same company, if you’re aiming for S&O but not there yet, you’d much rather be in one of the other Deloitte Consulting practices – Technology or Human Capital – than in a separate legal entity (like Audit) altogether.
+It’s important here to note that Deloitte’s tax and auditing practices dominate in the Fortune 500 segment – just so you can begin to navigate who’s who in the Deloitte zoo.
+It’s also important to know that, while Deloitte’s other practices are technically a part of the same company, if you’re aiming for S&A but not there yet, you’d much rather be in one of the other Deloitte Consulting practices – like Customer & Marketing or Human Capital – than in a separate legal entity (like Audit) altogether.
 The transfer possibilities, which we’ll talk about later, will be much easier – and the skill sets will be highly transferable.

 Deloitte Consulting Locations

 Deloitte has 150+ total offices worldwide.
-75 of those have Deloitte S&O practices.
+75 of those have Deloitte S&A practices.

 Deloitte Consulting has one of the most consistent global brand names out there, and tons of offices around the world.
 One of the benefits of working for them is that they make possible a lot of inter-country transfers.
 If you’re a non-U.S. resident looking to work in consulting in the U.S., transitioning from a foreign Deloitte Consulting office to one of their U.S. location is an excellent way to do that.